What is the Gender Pay Gap?

 The gender pay gap is closing over time but at glacial speed

-The controlled gender pay gap measures “equal pay for equal work”.
-Both the uncontrolled gender pay gap and the controlled gender pay gap are important for understanding how society values women.
-The uncontrolled gender pay gap is an indication of what types of jobs — and the associated earnings — are occupied by women overall versus men overall.
+The controlled gap measures “equal pay for equal work”.
+Both the uncontrolled and controlled gap are important for understanding how society values women.
+The uncontrolled gap is an indication of what types of jobs — and the associated earnings — are occupied by women overall versus men overall.
 This in turn is an indicator of how wealth and power is gendered and the value that women have compared to men within our society.

 Occupational segregation based on gender norms is one large driver of the overall pay differences between men and women.
 Unconscious bias informs what types of careers are “suitable” for women versus men, which are indoctrinated at a young age.
 For example, women are more likely to be in positions of service, education, healthcare support and other fields associated with “nurturing”, while men are more likely to be in positions of problem solving and wealth management.
 Women face wider pay gaps in male-dominated occupations and industries.
 In addition, when women enter occupational fields traditionally dominated by men, the pay for positions in those fields drops.

-Men and women choosing different careers doesn’t mean that the uncontrolled gender pay gap is less meaningful than the controlled gender pay gap.
+Men and women choosing different careers doesn’t mean that the uncontrolled gap is less meaningful than the controlled one.
 The uncontrolled gender pay gap reveals the overall economic power disparity between men and women in society.
-Even if the controlled gender pay gap disappeared — meaning women and men with the same job title and qualifications were paid equally — the uncontrolled gender pay gap would persist as higher paying positions are still disproportionately accessible to men compared to women.
+Even if the controlled gender wage gap disappeared — meaning women and men with the same job title and qualifications were paid equally — the uncontrolled gap would persist as higher paying positions are still disproportionately accessible to men compared to women.

 Women of color can face increased barriers in opportunity as gender and racial biases can intermix to create obstacles to hiring, pay raises, referrals, promotions, and leadership.
 Due to the social expectations placed upon women to be mothers and caretakers, women often step out of the workforce and are penalized when they return to their careers.
 The overall differences in women’s and men’s pay and career outcomes goes beyond gender preferences and can only be explained holistically through gender and racial bias.